Building a Safety Net of Savings

 - Pump it up.
 When you get a surplus of revenue, tax refund, or windfall, consider using a portion of that money to bolster your emergency account.
 Fight the temptation to increase spending with every new dollar that comes along.

-We hope that you and your family are recovering physically, mentally and financially after Hurricane Irma.
+We hope that you and your family are recovering physically, mentally and financially after Hurricane Dorian.
 These tips are useful in case of a natural disaster, unexpected injury, or just an unfortunate expense such as a car breaking down that you did not expect.
-Having an emergency fund tucked away is important in these situations and many others.
+Having a hurricane emergency fund tucked away is important in these situations and many others.